ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 schema into the GOT slot.
 AUTH variant dynamic relocations must be used for signed GOT entries.

-Example Code to access a signed GOT entry
+Example Code to access a signed GOT entry with the small code model:

 .. code-block:: asm